 Blog Resources and Tools

 - SiteGround – Website Hosting, Security, Optimisation (referral link)

 - WordPress – Website Platform and Construct

 - Google – Adsense, Analytics, Gmail

 - Dropbox – Free Download File Storage (referral link)

-Imagery is a big part of what we share here on the blog and our social media.
+Imagery is also a big part of what we share here on the blog and our social media.
 In fact, as shared in our introduction, photography was one of the reasons Green in Real Life was created.
 See below for information on my photography resources and tools.